 8. Contact possibility via the website

 Our website of contains, due to legal requirements, information that enables a quick electronic contact to our company as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If you contact the controller by e-mail or via a contact form, the personal data you provide will be stored automatically.
 This personal data is not passed on to third parties, with the exception of our i-doit partners and resellers.

 9. Comment function in the blog on the website

 In our blog, we offer you the opportunity to leave individual comments on individual blog posts.
 A blog is a portal on a website, usually publicly viewable, in which one or more people, called bloggers or web bloggers, can post articles or write down thoughts in so-called blogposts.
 The blogposts can usually be commented on by third parties.

 If you leave a comment in the blog, in addition to the comments you leave, information about the time of comment entry and the user name (pseudonym) you have chosen will be stored and published.
 Furthermore, the IP address assigned by the Internet service provider (ISP) is also logged.
 This storage of the IP address is done for security reasons and in case you violate the rights of third parties or post illegal content through a submitted comment.
 The storage of this personal data is therefore in the controller’s own interest, so that the controller could exculpate itself if necessary in the event of an infringement.
 There will be no disclosure of this collected personal data to third parties, unless such disclosure is required by law or serves the legal defense of the controller.

-10. Subscription of comments in the blog on the internet page.
+10. Subscription of comments in the blog on the website

 The comments made in the blog of synetics GmbH can generally be subscribed to by third parties.
 In particular, it is possible for a commentator to subscribe to the comments following his comment on a particular blog post.